violinio/violin-docs/docs/README.md

 # Features and Roadmap
 ## Token Locker
-Our Token Locker allows users (typically DeFi projects) to deposit tokens into a specialized contract that only allows them to be withdrawn after a certain amount of time.
+Our Token Locker allows users (typically DeFi projects) to deposit tokens into a specialized contract which only allows them to be withdrawn after a certain amount of time.
 For more details, visit [Locker](locker.md).

-## Vaults (planned)
+## Vaults (soon)
+Vaults allow you to

 ## Zaps (planned)